Skip to content

 How do you set up Gemini CLI on iPhone or Android?

-You set up Gemini CLI on iPhone or Android in about three minutes with Cosyra: install the app, sign in, confirm gemini is on the PATH, sign in with a Google account (free tier) or paste a GEMINI_API_KEY, clone a repo, run gemini.
+You set up Gemini CLI on iPhone or Android in about three minutes with Cosyra: install the app, sign in, confirm gemini is on the PATH, paste a paid GEMINI_API_KEY (the free Google sign-in ended 2026-06-18), clone a repo, run gemini.
 No Node install, no npm, no Termux native-build errors.

 Step 1: Install Cosyra and sign in